opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

 > Remote model guardrails has been released in OpenSearch 2.15.
 For more information, see [Guardrails](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/guardrails/).

-This tutorial demonstrates how to apply your Bedrock Guardrails for your remote models in two ways.
+This tutorial demonstrates how to apply your Amazon Bedrock guardrails to your externally hosted models in two ways.

 Note: Replace the placeholders starting with the prefix `your_` with your own values.